Camping

 Plan the rest of your trip

-Pair these guides with your Congaree Park, SC plans so the next step is easy.
+Pair these guides with your Congaree Park plans so the next step is easy.

 Start with the short list of activities that actually matter here.